FusionAuth/fusionauth-example-scripts/README.md

 This project contains helpful scripts to work around these limits and allow you to download all your users.

-the `fulluserdownload.sh` script iterates the users with an email prefix of `a-z` or `0-9`.
+The `fulluserdownload.sh` script iterates the users with an email prefix of `a-z` or `0-9`.
 (Elasticsearch is case insensitive.)
 If there are more than 10000 results for any segment, it uses a second set of prefixes: `aa`, `ab`, `ac` and so on.

 If you need to search usernames or have so many users that you need to do a third letter on the prefix, you'll have to modify the script.